 We welcome Dr. Jane Freedman, MD, who has joined Vanderbilt University Medical Center as director of the Division of Cardiovascular Medicine and the physician-in-chief of the Vanderbilt Heart and Vascular Institute, effective Aug.
 1, 2021.

-The Division of Cardiovascular Medicine is directed by Dr. Thomas J. Wang.
 The Division is comprised of more than 140 faculty members dedicated to understanding, preventing, and treating cardiovascular disease.

 A fundamental component of our mission is research aimed at understanding the causes of cardiovascular disease and the translation of this knowledge to improve patient care.
 Our faculty are recognized nationally and internationally for their work in basic, clinical, and translational investigation.
 Our research programs occupy more than 30,000 square feet of laboratory space on the Vanderbilt campus.
 Since 2013, NIH funding to the Division has increased by 2.6-fold, and overall extramural funding has increased by 70%.

 We train nearly 40 fellows per year in our general fellowship and advanced sub-specialty training programs.
-Research training is supported by a cardiovascular T32 program that has been continuously funded by the NIH for more than 3 decades.

 We welcome you to browse the sections of this website to learn more about our Division and the opportunities we offer.